mdd4cps/aomdd4cps/README.md

 > This project is a continuation of the original repository [LD-111/MDD4CPS](https://github.com/LD-111/MDD4CPS), which served as the foundation for this implementation.
 This version introduces revised terminology, enhanced documentation, and ongoing support for future extensions.

 > ℹ️ **Resources:**
-> The [`semantics/`](semantics/) directory provides proposed artifacts for structural and semantic validations in the PIM phase of MDD4CPS.
-> It includes OWL ontologies, SHACL shapes, example CPS models (both correct and faulty), and scripts to reproduce validation experiments.
+>
-> The [MDD4CPS_repository_structure_and_transformations](MDD4CPS_repository_structure_and_transformations.md) document describes how the MDD4CPS transformations are implemented within the repository, including the location and role of the CIM-to-PIM, PIM-to-PSM, and PSM-to-Code transformation artefacts.
+> - The [MDD4CPS_repository_structure_and_transformations](MDD4CPS_repository_structure_and_transformations.md) document describes how the MDD4CPS transformations are implemented within the repository, including the location and role of the CIM-to-PIM, PIM-to-PSM, and PSM-to-Code transformation artefacts.
+>
+> - The [`semantics/`](semantics/) directory provides proposed artefacts for structural and semantic validations in the PIM phase of MDD4CPS.
+It includes OWL ontologies, SHACL shapes, example CPS models (both correct and faulty), and scripts to reproduce validation experiments.

 ## Installation